Code-Making/Creadit-Card-Animations/README.md

-# Flutter Credit/Debit Card Data Extrator using Google ML-Kit
+# Flutter Credit/Debit Card Data Extractor using Google ML-Kit

 Flutter application designed to scan credit and debit cards using the device's camera.
 It leverages Google's ML Kit for on-device text recognition to automatically extract card numbers and expiry dates.